Infinimus01/Infinimus01/README.md

 ### 💬 About Me
 - Backend-focused Full Stack Developer • building scalable systems with microservices
-- Passionate about AI-powered automation and intelligent UX
+- Proficient in building cloud-native, distributed architectures that are resilient, scalable, and production-grade.
 - Open to collaboration and global opportunities 🌍

 ---

-### 🚀 Open Source Contributions
+### 🔗 Open Source Contributions

 Here are some of my notable contributions to open source.
 Each PR or Issue helped improve real projects and sharpen my skills.